daurnimator/lua-http/doc/index.md

   - `timeout` (optional) is the maximum amount of time (in seconds) to allow for connection to be established.

-	This includes time for DNS lookup, connection, TLS negotiation (if tls enabled) and in the case of HTTP2: settings exchange.
+	This includes time for DNS lookup, connection, TLS negotiation (if TLS enabled) and in the case of HTTP 2: settings exchange.

 #### Example {#http.client.connect-example}